projectdiscovery/gologger/README.md

 }
 ```

-mapCDIR is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.
+gologger is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.